Javon Francis

-Javon Francis (born 14 December 1994) is a Jamaican sprinter.
+Javon Francis (born 14 December 1994) is a Jamaican sprinter specializing in the 400 metres and 4 x 400 metres relay.

+Biography

+He attended Calabar High School in St. Andrew, Jamaica.

+Career

 He won silver medals in the 4 × 400 m relay at the 2013 World Championships and 2016 Olympics.
 At the 2016 Olympics he also took part in the individual 400 m event, but was eliminated in the semifinal.
 He was the flag bearer for Jamaica during the closing ceremony.

+In a 2024 newspaper feature, the article stated he has been hampered by injuries for the past few seasons, which prevented him from performing at the highest level.
+Javon is known for his skill in relay running.